 - Scoliosis, kyphosis.

 - Type 2 diabetes.

 - Growth hormone is essential to maintain normal growth, muscle development and avoid obesity.
 One study found that growth hormone also improved behavioural difficulties.
 Growth hormone treatment was initially thought to make scoliosis worse but this has been refuted.

 - Appetite suppressant drugs are of no value.
 Long-acting octreotide reduces ghrelin secretion but does not affect behaviour or weight.

 - Many drugs have been used to modify behaviour but they tend to be ineffective or even counterproductive.
 Olanzapine may have an effect.

 - Selective serotonin reuptake inhibitors (SSRIs) seem to have a nonspecific behaviour-stabilising effect, with fewer outbursts, a marked reduction in irritability and less perseveration but with no antidepressant effect.

 - All these drugs may be tried with care.
-None are universally successful and they may even be counterproductive.
+None is universally successful and they may even be counterproductive.

-Recurrence risk depends on the mechanism causing Prader-Willi syndrome (PWS) in the individual:
+Recurrence risk depends on the mechanism causing PWS in the individual:

 - Deletion is sporadic and has a recurrence rate of ≤1% (except in the rare cases where a chromosomal rearrangement is present in the father).